Emma Barnett

-Emma Barnett (born 5 February 1985) is a British broadcaster and journalist who presented Woman's Hour on BBC Radio 4 from 2021 until March 2024, when she joined join the presenting team on BBC Radio 4's flagship news and current affairs programme Today.
+Emma Barnett (born 5 February 1985) is a British broadcaster and journalist who presented Woman's Hour on BBC Radio 4 from 2021 until March 2024, when she joined the presenting team on BBC Radio 4's flagship news and current affairs programme Today.

 Barnett worked for BBC Radio 5 Live for six years, beginning in 2014, after three years working for LBC.
 Between 2016 and 2020, she presented 5 Live's mid-morning weekday programme.
 Before beginning her broadcasting career she worked for The Daily Telegraph, first as its Digital Media editor and latterly its Women editor.
 Between August 2016 and 2020, she was a columnist for The Sunday Times and, from June 2017, a co-presenter of BBC One's Sunday Morning Live.
 In autumn 2017, she was one of the presenters on the live discussion programme After the News on ITV.
 Between 2019 and 2022, she was a regular presenter of the BBC's news and current affairs show Newsnight.
 In March 2024, Barnett announced she would step down from Woman's Hour in April, to join the BBC's Today programme, as part of their presenting team.

 Early life and education

 Barnett was born on 5 February 1985 at Hope Hospital in Salford to Jewish parents, Ian, a commercial property surveyor, and Michele Barnett and is a single child.
 Her grandmother fled Wiener Neustadt, Austria, to escape the Nazis.

 Barnett was brought up in Broughton Park.
-She attended Manchester High School for Girls, a private school.
+She attended Manchester High School for Girls, a private school, where she obtained 3 grade A A' Levels.
 In 2006 she graduated with a degree in History and Politics from the University of Nottingham.
 She obtained a Postgraduate Diploma in Journalism from the Cardiff School of Journalism, Media and Cultural Studies in 2007.

 In 2010, Barnett's father was sentenced to three years and eight months in prison for operating brothels in the Greater Manchester area, following a prior eight month suspended sentence in 2005, after which he had continued to operate the brothels under other people's names.
 Her mother received a suspended sentence for money laundering related to income from the brothels.
 According to police, they "found emails between Mr Barnett and his daughter Emma, talking about his 'whores'".
 Although Barnett refuses to talk about or answer questions concerning her father's conviction, she has written that the experience traumatised her and that it has been a "long, horribly bumpy road to forgiveness".